aSampo/wokilite-reservations/README.md

 To scale to production:

 1. Migrate from SQLite to PostgreSQL (better concurrency)
-2. Add connection pooling (Prisma supports this)
-3. Implement Redis for distributed idempotency cache (if needed)
+2. Implement Redis for distributed idempotency cache (if needed)
-4. Add rate limiting (express-rate-limit)
+3. Add rate limiting (express-rate-limit)
-5. Consider read replicas for high-traffic read operations
+4. Consider read replicas for high-traffic read operations
-6. Add database indexes for frequently queried fields
+5. Add database indexes for frequently queried fields